sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 {% endhighlight %}

-So we are still keeping the idea of responsibility around but *look ma, no betas!*.
+So we are still keeping the idea of responsibility around but *look ma, no beta!*.
 Our *update* and *assignment* steps now need to keep track of importance and also update the variance or size for each of the clusters.

 {% highlight python %}
 def assignment_step_softv2(centroids, xs, sigmas, pis):